Jamesbarford/holyc-lang/README.md

 # HolyC Programming Language

 > [!WARNING]
-> The Compiler is working however errors are a bit hit and miss, this is more for fun than for serious software development.
-The `main` branch is unstable and may not be in a working state.
-Please download the source from a release and compile from there, it _should_ be more stable.
-Enjoy!
+> The Compiler is in a working state and most features are implemented.
+Errors are a bit hit and miss!
+This is more for fun than for serious software development.

 <p align="center">
   <img